sjmaple/lr-demo-provisioning/README.md

 * the Tomcat service init scripts have also been modified to use the installed LiveRebel agent

-* now you can deploy the `lr-demo-answers` web application through LiveRebel in both configured Tomcat servers and the database server, these are the steps:
+* now you can deploy the `lr-demo-answers-java` web application through LiveRebel in both configured Tomcat servers and the database server, these are the steps:

   * install the MySQL JDBC driver for database migrations by going to the `Database drivers` section in LiveRebel's `Configuration` panel,